 Having a growth mindset gives your child the thinking skills and attitude to become successful and happy in life.
 It enables them to understand the concept of progress compared to perfection and instils the belief that our skills and intelligence are not fixed traits at birth.

-We’ve created a visual chart which outlines some of the differences between a fixed mindset and a growth mindset to help parents and children understand how a growth mindset can positively impact your outlook.
+We have created a visual chart which outlines some of the differences between a fixed mindset and a growth mindset to help parents and children understand how a growth mindset can positively impact your outlook.

 Being aware of these two different mindsets is the first step and it’s important to say that it’s unrealistic to expect anyone to have a growth mindset 100% of the time.
 Use this awareness to listen in to the thoughts and language used within your family.
 Could you all try and make a shift to responding with more of a growth mindset attitude?